 Cottonseed Meal as Fertilizer for Acid Loving Plants

-When cottonseed meal gardening amongst the truly acid loving plants, the goal is to lower the soil pH and increase the availability of elements like iron and magnesium.
+When cottonseed meal gardening among the truly acid loving plants, the goal is to lower the soil pH and increase the availability of elements like iron and magnesium.
 Yellowing leaves may be a sign that the pH needs to be reduced with an application of cottonseed meal as fertilizer.

-Most acid loving plants tend to have shallow root systems, so mulch around them with 2-3 inches of cottonseed hulls or a mixture of cottonseed, peat moss, oak leaves or pine needles.
+Most acid loving plants tend to have shallow root systems, so mulch around them with 2 to 3 inches of cottonseed hulls or a mixture of cottonseed, peat moss, oak leaves or pine needles.
 This mulch also retains soil moisture, protects from freezing and keeps soil cool during the hot summer months.
 A small amount of cottonseed meal or ammonium sulfate mixed into the mulch will prevent nitrogen deficiency during the breaking down of the mulch.

 Cottonseed Meal Fertilizer for Turf

 To promote the most lush, beautiful lawn, cottonseed meal fertilizer is useful as an aid in water retention, improving soil density, and its slow release time is perfect for turf building.
-When using cottonseed meal, apply a 1-2 inch layer over the graded area to be seeded.
-If soil is extremely bad, use cottonseed meal feed in the amount of 8-10 pounds per 100 square feet.
+When using cottonseed meal, apply a 1 to 2 inch layer over the graded area to be seeded.
+If soil is extremely bad, use cottonseed meal feed in the amount of 8 to 10 pounds per 100 square feet.
 Work into the soil, level, seed, tamp and water well.

 For established lawn care, use cottonseed meal as fertilizer in the spring.
-Apply cottonseed meal or a mix of ¾ cottonseed meal and ¼ turf grass fertilizer in the amount of 4-5 pounds per 100 square feet.
+Apply cottonseed meal or a mix of ¾ cottonseed meal and ¼ turf grass fertilizer in the amount of 4 to 5 pounds per 100 square feet.
 In mid-summer, reapply at the rate of 3 lbs. cottonseed meal, or 2 lbs. cottonseed meal and ½ lb. turf fertilizer per 100 square feet.
-Prior to winter, apply 3-4 lbs. cottonseed meal per 100 square feet to encourage root development.
+Prior to winter, apply 3 to 4 lbs. cottonseed meal per 100 square feet to encourage root development.